 - Wearing the strips or trays for a shorter time

 - Asking your dentist for a fluoride product to help remineralise teeth

 - Pausing the whitening process for several days to allow teeth to adapt

 Effects on Dental Restorations

 Some research suggests that whitening treatments may have adverse effects on dental restorations.
 However, these effects depend on the type of material used.
-The peroxide may accelerate the amount of mercury leached from dental amalgam, depending on the concentration of peroxide used, time of application, and age of the dental amalgam.
-However, the concentration of mercury leached is still below a level associated with possible health concerns.
+Peroxide may accelerate the amount of mercury leached from dental amalgam (fillings), depending on the concentration of peroxide used, the time of application, and the age of the dental amalgam.
+However, the concentration of mercury leached is believed to be below a level associated with possible health concerns.
 Plus, other materials — like the ones used for crowns and implants — show the best resistance to peroxide.
-If you're concerned about the effects of whitening treatments on your dental restorations, talk to your dentist about the best option.
+If you're concerned about the effects of whitening treatments on your dental restorations, talk to your dentist about the best option for you.

-If you are interested in taking the next steps toward a whiter smile, follow these steps to safely use teeth whitening products.
+If you are interested in going ahead with a whitening treatment, follow these steps to safely use teeth whitening products.

 Step One: Talk to your dentist.
-Your dentist can evaluate your tooth health and address any issues — like cavities or gum disease — before you start a whitening protocol.
-They also can advise on the best whitening treatment and answer any of your questions.
+Your dentist can evaluate your tooth health and address any issues — like cavities or gum problems — before you start a whitening protocol.
+They can also advise on the best whitening treatment and answer any of your questions.